Frequently Asked Questions

 I have allergies – are Calypso products safe for me?

 Allergies can be very serious, and we try to minimise potential allergens where possible.
-However, if you have an allergy to a particular ingredient, you should check the ingredients list before using the product to make sure it is safe for you.
-Always test new products on a small area of skin 24 hours before you first use them, even if you don’t have any allergies.
+However, if you have an allergy to a particular ingredient, you should check the ingredients list before using the product.
+Always test new products on a small area of skin 24 hours before you first use them.
+You should do this even if you don’t have any allergies.